Build a Trusted Brand

 How fintechs encourage reviews

 The London Research/Trustpilot survey shows that 55% of start-ups and scale-ups actively encourage consumers to leave reviews.
 The most common method is by email (75%), followed by verbal requests for a rating (64%).
-One in three companies surveyed are also taking to social media to secure ratings from
+One in three companies surveyed are also taking to social media to secure ratings from their – hopefully – happy customers.

 Once a fintech has secured some positive ratings, the next step is to ensure prospects know about them.
 The most common channel for displaying positive ratings is the brand’s website, used by just over half (52%) of scale-ups and start-ups.
 Social media channels are harnessed for this purpose by nearly half of those surveyed (46%), with email being used by one in three (31%).